kghose/lekha.nvim/README.md

 [outline.nvim](https://github.com/hedyhli/outline.nvim) was both way more powerful than I needed and not powerful enough.

-This plugin is minimalistic (in appearance and function) but is perfect for my writing needs:
+`Lekha` is minimalistic (in appearance and function) but is perfect for my writing needs:

 - There is no split pane: It uses NeoVim's auto complete feature to display the